-NBA Rumors: Paul George May Have Dropped Big Hint About Future In OKC, Move To Los Angeles, ‘Express
+NBA Rumors: Paul George May Have Dropped Big Hint About Future In OKC, Move To Los Angeles, ‘Express’ Reports

 The NBA rumors surrounding Paul George took little time getting stirred up after the Oklahoma City Thunder’s elimination on Friday night, with George’s postgame words fueling speculation that he is preparing to move to Los Angeles this offseason.

 George’s move to the Thunder came as something of a surprise last offseason, but he was unable to work up enough chemistry with Russell Westbrook and Carmelo Anthony to put the team over the hump.
 The Thunder were eliminated by the Utah Jazz in six games, and questions about George’s future started immediately.
-As the Expressnoted, George’s answers on the matter have done little to slow the NBA rumors.
+As the Express noted, George’s answers on the matter have done little to slow the NBA rumors.

 Speaking with reporters following the loss, George said he had an “amazing season” and would like to return to the Thunder next year.
 But perhaps more telling from the 27-year-old free agent was what came next, saying it was “too soon” to make any decision and he would take another look this summer.